dlebansais/Easly-Language/Doc/Nodes/Expression/AgentExpression.md

 Note that `My Type` is optional.
 If not provided, the feature is obtained from the class itself, directly or through inheritance.
 If the optional type is provided, it must be a class type, or a generic type with constraints, for which `My Feature` can be resolved to an existing feature.

+Also, since the feature is specified by name, an agent expression cannot refer to an indexer.
+On the other hand, there can be only one indexer in a class, therefore the concept of agent is meaningless for them.

 The agent, result of the expression, can be used wherever a call to `My Feature` would be valid.